Healthy Homes Assessment Te Awanga

 Rental Property Home Assessments Te Awanga

-Rental property areas affected by Health Homes Standard.
-Healthy Homes Standards in Te Awanga include each:
+Areas of rental properties that are impacted to Healthy Homes Standard.
+Healthy Homes Standard in Te Awanga include each:

 • Dining Rooms